Arras FA

 Arras Football Association is a French association football team founded in 1901.
 It is based in Arras, France and plays in the Régional 1, the sixth tier in the French football league system.
 It plays at the Degouve-Brabant Stadium in Arras.
-From 1901–1997, the club was called RC Arras.
+From 1901 to 1997, the club was called RC Arras.
 In 2013, the club made the ninth round of the Coupe de France and lost against Paris Saint-Germain 4–3.